Wichtiger Hinweis

 History:

-The regional partnership between the Central Franconian city axis of Nuremberg-Fürth-Erlangen-Schwabach and the districts of Nürnberger Land, Fürth, Erlangen-Höchstadt and Roth, which was established in 1997, has been in place with the city of Shenzhen for 25 years.
+The regional partnership between the Central Franconian city axis of Nuremberg-Fürth-Erlangen-Schwabach and the districts of Nürnberger Land, Fürth, Erlangen-Höchstadt and Roth, which was established in 1997, has maintained links with the city of Shenzhen for 25 years.
 Until 1979, Shenzhen was still a sleepy fishing village with 30,000 inhabitants, criss-crossed by countless rivers and streams.
 Following its designation as a special economic zone in 1980, the city in the south-east of the People's Republic of China on the border with Hong Kong developed into a modern metropolis with a population of around 20 million.
 Today, Shenzhen is one of China's "boomtowns" - one of the fastest growing cities in the world.

 Today's cityscape is characterized by skyscrapers reminiscent of the Manhattan skyline.
 From the highest building, the 380-meter Diwang Tower, you have a breathtaking view of the city.
 However, there are hardly any relics of the "old" China left, even bicycles have long been frowned upon and are considered a sign of poverty.
 Six to eight-lane highways with gigantic flyovers characterize the cityscape.
 An ultra-modern, automated subway, equipped with switchgear by Siemens, transports streams of people every minute.
 But Shenzhen is not only making a name for itself with modern technologies, it is also increasingly making a name for itself as a tourist center: the newly created green spaces, leisure parks, golf courses, shopping malls and beaches are attracting more and more visitors to the region.